How to Refurbish An Old Rocking Chair & Family Heirloom

 The most frustrating part was getting it pulled tight and smooth with no wrinkles.
 And while we weren’t perfect with this, we managed to make it look decent.

-**Note: It definitely helps to have 2 sets of hands to do this.
+** Pro Tip: It helps to have 2 sets of hands to do this.
 I would pull the fabric taut and hold it in place while my husband stapled it down.**

 To put the cushion on the seat back, we hot glued the foam to the wood to hold it in place, then covered it with the fabric and stapled it on.